 Explore North Keppel Island Three walks on nearby North Keppel Island, with optional return segments, allow you to discover the island's diverse plant communities, wildlife and spectacular views of Keppel Bay and surrounding islands.
-All walks depart from the Considine Beach camping area.
+Walks depart from the Mazie Bay.
 Tracks are posted with directional and information signs.
 Speak to the island staff for more information.

 Glass bottom Kayaking and Stand Up Paddle Boards Paddle around the island or view unique coral from the kayaks or SUP boards, provided to all guests free of charge.

 Kite-Surfing or Windsurfing Wind surfing and kite surfing can be done from the main beach area on the western side of the island.
 Guest would need to bring their own equipment.

 Library & Board Games Corner Books and board games are available in the Sunset Lounge for guests to enjoy during their stay.

 To ensure that you get the most out of your visit, be sure to check out Pumpkin Island’s Nature Calendar, so that you can time your holiday to suit your interests – from sea turtle sightings, large-catch fishing, to bird-watching.